sflavelle/writing/Shorts and One-Shots/JevilxReader Stories/Better The Jevil You Know.md

 You felt the full weight of the puppetmaster's hold on you.

-You could only watch in growing terror as the Player approached.
+You could only watch in growing terror as the Player approached, expression blank.

 **[YOU MISUNDERSTAND, JESTER.]**